Student Rights and ResponsibilitiesBack To Top

 - CENSURE--A notice, written or spoken, stating that further misconduct will bring more serious action.

-- DISCIPLINARY PROBATION--A written statement disqualifying the student for a specific time period from extracurricular or co-curricular activities.
+- DISCIPLINARY SUSPENSION--A written statement disqualifying the student for a specific time period from extracurricular or co-curricular activities.

 - RESTITUTION--A written requirement that the student provide reimbursement for misappropriation or damage to College property, or that of an individual.

-- EXPULSION--A written termination of a student's status, as indicated for College suspension, for an indefinite period of time.
+i.
+EXPULSION - A written termination of a student's status, as indicated for College suspension, for an indefinite period of time.

 Athletics, Co-Curricular and Extra-Curricular Activities